Andrew Dykes chosen as Monroe fire chief

 Dykes joined the department in 2007 as a firefighter.
 He also is an instructor at the Georgia Institute of EMS in Covington, and from 2009-16 was an adjunct faculty member at Georgia Piedmont Technical College in Covington in the public safety and security department.
 He also has taught future paramedics at the Athens Technical College Walton County Campus.

-He worked with the Monroe and Social Circle fire departments, and Walton County Fire Rescue, in the past.
+He worked with the Social Circle Fire Departments, and Walton County Fire Rescue, in the past.

 Dykes has an associate degree from West Georgia Technical College, a bachelor’s degree from Western Carolina University and master’s degrees from Jacksonville State University and Valdosta State University.